eminmtas/aligned_layer_tendermint/README.md

-# Bootcamp Verifying Lambchain
+# Bootcamp Verifying Lambchain (WIP)

-This repository contains a WIP zkSNARK verifier blockchain using Cosmos SDK and CometBFT and created with Ignite CLI.

-The application interacts with zkSNARK verifiers built in Rust through FFI.
+An application-specific blockchain built using [Cosmos SDK](https://docs.cosmos.network/) and created with [Ignite CLI](https://ignite.com/).
+The blockchain offers a variety of zkSNARK implementations to verify proofs sent over transactions, and stores their results.

+Cosmos SDK provides a framework to build an application layer on top of a consensus layer interacting via ABCI (Application BlockChain Interface).
+By default, [CometBFT](https://cometbft.com/) (a fork of Tendermint) is used in the consensus and network layer.

+Ignite CLI is used to generates boilerplate code for a Cosmos SDK application, making it easier to deploy a blockchain to production.

 ## Requirements

 - Go
 - Ignite

-## Single Node Usage
+## Example Application Usage

 To run a single node blockchain, run: